georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;

-R creates a new vector with each element the sum of the elements with the same index from x and y.
-In essence, R is performing 3 separate "addition" operations and combining the results into a new vector:
+R creates a new vector in which each element the sum of the elements with the same index from x and y.
+In essence, R is performing 3 separate "addition" operations and combining the results into a new vector.
+We can mimick this behavior manually:

 ~~~
 z1 = x[1] + y[1]